 Ask the appraiser to state in writing that compensation is not contingent on appraised value, claimed deduction, Form 8283 signature, or IRS result.

-Be cautious if an appraiser discusses reaching a donation threshold before reviewing records, condition, provenance, restrictions, and comparable evidence.
+Be cautious if an appraiser discusses reaching a donation threshold before reviewing records, condition, provenance, restrictions, and market evidence.

 Keep the engagement letter with the tax file so the non-contingent fee record is available for adviser review.